MathuxNY-73/leetcode/README.md

       array of number.
 It runs in O(N) time complexity using O(1) space.
 - [X] Submit solution.
 Got correct in 0 ms with 6.8 MB
 - [X] Problem solved

+### Diameter of Binary Tree
+The goal of this challenge is to implement a function that compute diameter of a Binary Tree which is the longest path between two nodes of the tree.
+I tried to solve this problem using the C++ language [Problem link]()
+As of March 4<sup>th</sup>, 2020:
+- [X] Write a first solution.
+This solution will simply find the deepest children of both the left and right subtrees of the root and, at the root, simply add the length of those 2 paths.
+The time complexity of this algorithm is O(N) since all the nodes of the tree are visited.
+It is O(1) extra space complexity.
+- [X] Submit solution.
+Got wrong answer.
+Should consider the fact that the longest path may not go through the root, Dummy !
+- [ ] Problem solved

+### Trapping rain water
+The goal of the challenge is to find the amount of water that could be trapped in between walls of a certain height.
+We are given the array of those heights and must find the volume of water that could be trapped in between the walls.
+I tried to solve this problem using the Python language [Problem link]()
+As of March 4<sup>th</sup>, 2020:
+- [ ] Find a first solution.
+- [ ] Submit solution.
+- [ ] Problem solved